Pastilla: Pastilla with milk

 In the traditional Fassi cuisine, pastilla can also be served as a dessert, in which case, the pastilla is called Jowhara (جوهرة, jewel) or "Pastilla with milk".
 This pastilla is also made of warka and a milky cream put between the sheets.
 The Jowhara is flavored with orange flower water and decorated with cinnamon and sugar.

 Sephardic Jewish version

-Among Moroccan Jews, pastilla is made with olive oil or margarine rather than butter to follow kosher rules against eating dairy products and meat at the same time.
+Among Moroccan Jews, pastilla is made with olive oil or margarine rather than butter to follow the laws of kashrut, which specifically prohibit eating dairy products and meat together.

+In the Jewish Moroccan cuisine of Casablanca, pastilla includes browned onions in the filling.
+Modern Israeli adaptations sometimes use phyllo sheets and shape the dish into cigars.

 An increasingly popular variant makes individual pastries rather than large pies.